 This course is given in conjunction with the weekly seminar program of the department.
 Students present and discuss research papers with the visiting scientist working on the cutting edge of pharmacology.
 2 cr, Spring sem.

-Prereq: consent of instructor.
-This course examines the interaction between behavior and classes of drugs that affect the central nervous system.
-Emphasis is given to how behavioral studies assist understanding of mental disorders, including addictions, pain syndromes, and dementia.
-Faculty overview of a topic is followed by student-led discussion of an assigned research paper.
-2 cr, Spring sem.
-(Not offered in 2015-2016).
+This course will examine the interaction between behavior and classes of drugs that affect the central nervous system.
+Emphasis will be given to how behavioral studies can assist in our understanding of various mental disorders, including addictions, pain syndromes and dementia.
+The course will also focus on principles of experimental design and statistical analysis.

 Prereq: consent of instructor.
 Focuses on genetic differences among individuals and the relevance to drug discovery and development and pharmacotherapies.
 Biomarkers and technologies used to identify genetic variation will be discussed.
 Students will develop an understanding of the potential of personalized medicine based on genetically determined phenotypes.
 Martin, Walsh.
 2 cr, Fall sem.